trufflesuite/trufflesuite.com/public/tutorials/building-dapps-for-quorum-private-enterprise-blockchains.md

 The Quorum client is a replacement for the Ethereum client.
 Using the Quorum client, you can set up a private blockchain that's only available to you and the people you allow to participate.

-To set up a Quorum client, open the command line and navigate to a folder which you'd like to install the Quorum example.
+In this example, we're going to use a Quorum cluster of seven nodes -- i.e., seven Quorum clients -- already set up and configured for us inside a virtual machine.
+You _could_ choose to install Quorum yourself by [downloading it directly](https://github.com/jpmorganchase/quorum) and building it from source, but for this example, using the pre-configured cluster is much easier.
+To set up the cluster, open the command line and navigate to a folder where you'd like it installed.
 Here, we chose the folder `workspace`:

 ```shell
 $ cd workspace
 $ git clone https://github.com/jpmorganchase/quorum-examples
 ```

-Next, we'll want to use `vagrant` (you should have installed it along with VirtualBox above) to initialize the Quorum virtual machine.
+Next, we'll want to use `vagrant` (you should have installed it along with VirtualBox above) to initialize the cluster's virtual machine.
 Note that this step could take up to five minutes as it makes the virtual machine ready for use.

 ```shell
 $ cd quorum-examples